Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 ### Unhealthy Spirals:

 Ethan, a researcher, increasingly isolates himself, neglecting his physical health.
-His eccentricity and refusal of help lead to distorted perceptions and suicidal ideation.
+His eccentricity and refusal of help led to distorted perceptions and suicidal ideation.

 Ava, an introverted student, experiences severe insomnia and nightmares.
 Her growing isolation and hostility toward help result in a disconnection from reality and potential psychotic breaks.